From SELinux Wiki

 Global Configuration Files

-Listed in the sections that follow are the common configuration files used by SELinux and are therefore not policy specific.
+Listed in the sections that follow are the common configuration files used by SELinux and are not policy specific.
+The two most important files are:

 /etc/selinux/config File

 If this file is missing or corrupt no SELinux policy will be loaded (i.e. SELinux is disabled).
+The file man page is selinux_config(5), this is because 'config' has already been taken.
 The config file controls the state of SELinux using the following parameters:

 SELINUX=enforcing|permissive|disabled SELINUXTYPE=policy_name SETLOCALDEFS=0|1 REQUIREUSERS=0|1 AUTORELABEL=0|1

-permissive - SELinux logs warnings (see the Audit Logs section) instead of enforcing the policy (i.e. the action is allowed to proceed).
+SELinux logs warnings instead of enforcing the policy (i.e. the action is allowed to proceed).

 If set to 1, then init(8) and load_policy(8) will read the local customisation for booleans and users.